Sourdough Cinnamon Raisin Bread

 Cover and set it in a warm location (between 75-80ºF) for about five hours until bubbly and ripe.
 The levain should at least double in size during this time.

-While waiting for the levain to double, set aside 75g water, 125g whole milk, and 71g (5 TBS) unsalted butter to come to room temperature.
+While waiting for the levain to double, set aside water, milk, and unsalted butter to come to room temperature.

-Note: Please refer to my guide on How To Make A Sourdough Starter if you do not have a sourdough starter and the FAQ section on that page where I explain the difference between a starter and a levain.
+Note: Please refer to my guide on How To Make A Sourdough Starter if you do not have a sourdough starter.

 I almost always use a specific levain for recipes.
-If you’d prefer to skip making a levain, use about 125-150g ripe sourdough starter when you add the wet ingredients.
+If you’d prefer to skip making a levain, use about 150g ripe sourdough starter when you add the wet ingredients.

 2. Mix the Dry Ingredients